zerkz/mcp/DEVELOPING.md

 All changes must have associated unit tests when possible.
 End-to-end tests for tools will be added in the future.

-For manual tool testing, use the MCP inspector to make tool calls directly from your browser or terminal.
+For manual tool testing, use the MCP Inspector to make tool calls directly from your browser or terminal.
 This type of testing is handy when you start working on a new tool and you want to focus on the tool logic first before optimizing the agent instructions.

-First install the MCP inspector CLI:
+First install the MCP Inspector CLI:

 ```
 npm i -g @modelcontextprotocol/inspector